swiftablellc/jabberwocky-head-tracking-kit-ios/README.md

 * iPhone X and later models
 * iPad Pro models with the A12X Bionic chip

 As of iOS 13, Head Tracking Accessibility was added to [iOS Switch Control](https://support.apple.com/en-us/HT201370#usesc) for the same device models supported by Jabberwocky.
 It is important to note that iOS Head Tracking can be configured to operate in a similar capacity to Jabberwocky Head Tracking, but is provided at the OS level.
-While iOS Head Tracking Accessibility works across the entire device, highlighting Jabberwocky's  limitation to in-app only, its tight coupling with Switch Control, complicated setup, and limited feature set make it unsuitable for many users.
+While iOS Head Tracking Accessibility works across the entire device, its tight coupling with Switch Control, complicated setup, and limited feature set make it unsuitable for many users.
 Jabberwocky supports in-app customization of Head Tracking and provides custom event hooks.

 ## Add Head Tracking to an Existing Application